Mise-en-Scène

 July 2024

-Zygmunt Bauman argued that we live today in a time of utopia's negation.
-According to him, contemporary society has replaced the pursuit of future ideal worlds with "retrotopias", nostalgic projections of perfection onto a lost past.
-But I believe utopias are still very possible today.
+Are utopias still possible today?
+Zygmunt Bauman argued that we live in a time of utopia’s negation.
+According to him, contemporary society has replaced the pursuit of future ideal worlds with “retrotopias,” nostalgic projections of perfection onto a lost past.

-For me, one of the most relevant questions about utopia is not what it promises for the future, but rather where it originates and what compels us to seek it.
-I understand utopia less as a blueprint for a new world, and more as a form shaped by memory, a response to the need for freedom.
-This longing is often bound to the desire to transcend negative memories, whether rooted in lived experience or cultural imagination.
-In this sense, utopia is not born from futurism but from a past that aches for resolution.
-Art, and photography in particular, becomes a way to mediate this process, to give utopia a form in the present.
+For me, one of the most relevant questions about utopias is not about what they promise for the future, but rather where they come from.
+I see utopia less as a blueprint for a new world and more as a response to the need for freedom shaped by how we experience memory today.
+Utopia is not born from futurism but from a past that yearns for resolution.
+Here, art (and photography in particular) becomes a way to mediate this process, giving utopia a sense of reality in the present.

-Every utopia carries within it a kind of urgency—just as every act of creation does.
-There is a need to imagine, and then a need to act, because making it real becomes the only possible path.
-Perhaps Zygmunt Bauman lost faith in the possibility of utopia within our contemporary world.
-But I still believe it's there, alive in dreams, in memory, and in every photograph that dares to make them real.
+Every utopia carries within it a kind of urgency, just as every act of creation does.
+There is a need to imagine, and then a need to act, because making something feel real sometimes becomes the only possible choice.
+Perhaps Zygmunt Bauman lost faith in the possibility of utopia in the present world.
+But I still believe utopia is alive—in dreams, in memories, and in every act that dares to make something feel real.

 Keywords: